HackerHansen/Krunker-color-aimbot/README.md

 ## LeKrunk.ahk was a collab between Leplix and I. However, it only works on 1080p.
 ### Krunker_Aimbot - public.ahk will work on all resolutions.

-Videos are released.
-I'll put the links here later.